1jackdev/my-logseq/pages/Domain Modeling in Python.md

 	- Abstractions should not depend on details.
 Instead, details should depend on abstractions.
 - High-level Modules
 	- code that are organization really cares about
--
+		- at sennder, this is the code that creates and updates domain entities (SP, CC, fin docs) -
 - References
 	- [[Message Bus Dynamic Docs]]